Counting number fields using multiple Dirichlet series: Equivalence of Definitions for Tame Ramification types

 \item In the case that $G$ is a $G_k$-module (i.e.~the underlying group is abelian), Smith \cite[Equation (3.1)]{smith2022selmer1} describes a ``ramification-measuring homomorphism'' valued in $G(-1)$, where $G(-1) = \Hom(\hat{\Z}(1),G)$ and

+This is generalized by Loughran--Santens \cite{loughran2024malle,tavernier2025counting} to any group scheme $G$.
+We remark that Loughran--Santens define the ramification type to be the image under the map from $Z(k_\nu,G)$ to the conjugacy classes of $G(-1)$ in \cite[Section 7.1]{loughran2024malle}, which is a finer version of the ramification map in \Cref{def:RTmap}.
+However, it is important that we assign complex variables to each $G_k$-orbit of conjugacy classes in $G(-1)$, rather than to individual conjugacy classes, to ensure that each singularity of $D_k(G;\underline{s})$ is a pole.

-\item \Cref{def:RT} is a direct extension of the notion of tame ramification type used by the first author in \cite{alberts2024}: In the case that $G$ is a $G_k$-module (i.e.~the underlying group is abelian), the tame ramification types are given by the $G_k$-orbits of $\Hom((\Q/\Z)^*,G)$. \end{enumerate}
+\item \Cref{def:RT} is a direct extension of the notion of tame ramification type used by the first author in \cite{alberts2024}: In the case that $G$ is a $G_k$-module (i.e.~the underlying group is abelian), the tame ramification types are given by the $G_k$-orbits of $\Hom((\Q/\Z)^*,G)$.

+\item The notion of twisted sectors for a stack $\mathcal{X}$ developed by Darda--Yasuda \cite{darda2022batyrev} specializes to a notion of ramification type on the stack $BG$.
+Darda--Yasuda prove this is equivalent to Malle's notion of $k$-conjugacy classes in \cite[Example 2.15]{darda2022batyrev}, where their residue map plays the role of the ramification map in \Cref{def:RTmap}. \end{enumerate}

-These four descriptions are equivalent, i.e.~there are bijections between each of them.
-The purpose of this appendix is to prove that each of these are equivalent to the notion given by \Cref{def:tameRT}.
+These five descriptions are equivalent, i.e.~there are bijections between each of them.
+The purpose of this appendix is to prove that each of these are equivalent to the notion given by \Cref{def:tameRT}, save for the equivalence of (1) and (5) which is proven in \cite[Example 2.15]{darda2022batyrev}.

 \begin{remark} As will be seen in the proofs, these bijections are not always \emph{canonical}.
 In some cases they will rely on choosing a generator for tame inertia $I_\pk^{\rm tame}$.

 Smith gave a way to make a consistent choice of generator for each $I_p^{\rm tame}$ all at once in \cite[Section 2]{smith2022selmer1}, depending on a choice of generator $\overline{\zeta}\in \hat{\Z}(1)$.
 He calls these generators ${\rm Tine}_k(\pk)\in I_\pk^{\rm tame}$.
 Each choice of generator $\overline{\zeta}\in \hat{\Z}(1)$ corresponds to a $G_{k_\pk}$-equivariant isomorphism $\hat{\Z}(1) \to I_\pk^{\rm tame}$ sending $\overline{\zeta} \mapsto {\rm Tine}_k(\pk)$. \end{remark}